As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates

-The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months 24 month time period completing all sections.
+The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months and 24 month time period completing all sections.

 If that intimidates you though you can also break down sectional parts depending on how much people have free time during the year when available